 Refinancing

-The average amount that owner occupiers refinance is $588,000, while it's $639,000 for investors.
+The average amount that owner occupiers refinance is $528,000, while it's $598,000 for investors.
 This includes internal and external refinances, where internal means asking their current lender for a better deal.

-There's every chance with rising interest rates and reduced serviceability, some home owners will be stuck paying a noncompetitive rate yet unable to refinance - dubbed a mortgage prison.
+This suggests the stagnating mortgage market leaves little incentive for borrowers.
+In addition, there's every chance with rising interest rates and reduced serviceability, some home owners will be stuck paying a noncompetitive rate yet unable to refinance - dubbed a mortgage prison.

 Average Refinancing Value